hphelion/documentation/commercial/GA1/ceph/commercial-ceph-helion-openstack-nova-ceph-Storage.md

 		HEALTH_OK

-2. Create a new pool for Cinder volume
+2. Create a new pool for the Cinder volume.

 		ceph osd pool create <cinder pool name> <pg-num>